 The beaches are nice for used syringe collecting and the sea is just about safe for swimming as long as you are willing to fight your way through the sewerage outflows and discarded sanitary ware.

 It did have a theme park called Pleasure Island.
 This was the only theme park in the UK where you were guaranteed no queues for the ageing rides.
 It was known locally as Displeasure Island.
 Unsurprisingly it closed recently.
+The little roller coaster on the beach is as good as it gets now.

 I would recommend that you make your visit sooner rather than later.
 This is because there is a planning strategy being followed to by the town council which revolves around demolishing anything of cultural or historical significance.